matrix-io/matrix-documentation/docs/matrix-hal/reference/uv.md

 The UV sensor reports values for:

-* UV Index scale used in the United States conforms with international guidelines for UVI reporting established by the World Health Organization.
+* UV Index scale used in the United States, conforms with international guidelines for UVI reporting established by the World Health Organization.
 From <a href="https://www.epa.gov/sunsafety/uv-index-scale-0" target="_blank">UV Index Scale</a>

 ## References